-During the year, the administrators provided quarterly reports, which included performance against SLAs in all the key areas, and these reports were formally presented to, and discussed with, the JAROC at each of its quarterly meetings.
+During the year, the administrator provided quarterly reports, which included performance against SLA requirements in all the key areas, and these reports were formally presented to, and discussed with, the JAROC at each of its quarterly meetings.
 Willis Towers Watson attended quarterly JAROC meeting throughout the year.